 One can educate him or herself about issues impacting transgender people and what we can do to challenge discrimination and violence against the community.
 If you meet or know someone close to you who is trans, have a serious and respectful conversation with them.

 The journey of every trans person is different, and they won’t represent all trans people.
 Some will identify as male, female, or non-binary.
-But getting to know a person who is a part of that community can give you a greater depth of understanding of what it means to be trans.
+But getting to know someone who is a part of that community can give you a greater understanding of what it means to be trans.
 For my trans peeps, embrace self-care and self-advocacy to challenge the status quo.
 There is a list of online resources like the Transgender Health Program to support the trans community.

 As a social worker, I see my work as giving my clients and people I serve their own self-determination to decide what journey they’ll take towards self-empowerment.
-Just know you have allies and friends that love and support you out there.
+Just know you have allies and friends who love and support you.

 IN the end, who really gives a crap about what restroom a person takes a shit in?
 What matters is respecting transgender people as human beings deserving of basic dignity afforded to all people.